HeadlightLabs/slate/slate/source/includes/oct-2018/_intro.html.md

 Your task is to make a small web application that displays the location of bots and mining nodes on a grid.

+You’ll be creating a client side app that uses our API.
+We’ve set up CORS so you’ll be able to make ajax requests directly from the browser.
+All your heroku app will need to do is load your html and javascript, though if you'd like to add a server on top of that you're more than welcome to.

 Bots can move and mine nodes, so you'll have to keep making requests to keep up to date!

 # Basic Information